drvinceknight/unpeudemath/_drafts/a_three_day_difficult_introduction_to_object_oriented_programming.md

 At the very end of the day (starting at 1600 for about 30 minutes with each group).
 During this feedback session go through the code written by each group in detail, highlighting things they are having difficulty with and agreeing on a course of action for the next day.
+**This is the point at which the class 'flips' so to speak: transfer of content is done and difficulties are identified and conceptualised**.

 Here is a photo of Jason, Geraint and I at the end of a very long day after the feedback sessions: